Designaroni/designaroni/_posts/2015-11-23-basic-jekyll-markdown-and-syntax.markdown

 ---
 layout: post
-title:  "Basic Jekyll markdown & syntax to know"
+title:  "Basic Jekyll markdown & syntax"
-date:   2015-03-23 00:09:58
+date:   2015-11-23 00:05:00
 categories: jekyll update
 leadImage: leadImage.jpg
 ---
 If you are using the basic Jekyll theme posts can be found in your `_posts` directory.
-You can edit existing blog posts for the site to see how your changes take affetc.
+You can edit existing blog posts for the site to see how your changes take affect.
 Additionally creating a new blog post is as easy as adding a new markdown file within the `_posts` directory.

 #### Protip!
-> Using the YAML front matter you can set a published state for your posts by placing `published: false` in the front matter.
+> Using the YAML front matter you can set a published state for your posts by setting `published: false` as a parameter within the front matter.

  You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server. `jekyll serve` also watches & auto-regenerates your site when a file is updated.